saiparsa/Email-Spam-detection-and-parts-of-speech-tagging/README.md

 6)From the next iterations we modify the Rearrangement and Replacement tables and repeat step 5

 7)From all the analysed cases if space is included case:a gives a better output compared to the other 2

-PART-3:

-TASK: Classiﬁcation problem: Deciding whether or not an e-mail is spam.

 Inputs:
 Spam and Notspam emails as a training data.